Using automation in the development pipeline

 There are plenty of tools out there that look to speed up and simplify the development process.

-Sometimes it’s simple things like text editors that have auto-complete to help you type faster when editing code.
+Sometimes it’s simple things like text editors that have auto-complete to help you type faster and make fewer mistakes when editing code.
 Two we rate highly are RubyMine and VIM.
 Both are highly configurable and help you work smarter, not harder.

 Tools like this all have features built in to help you be more efficient.
 Much like if you were typing on Microsoft Word, they can help to check the syntax of your code, help you navigate code quickly from one point to another, split your screen and move a section of code from one to another, or make changes in two related places.

 As developers, we also look at each other’s code and review it.
-Some aspects of this can be automated, such as style, complexity, and security issues.
+You can automate some aspects of this, such as style, complexity, and security issues.
 Tools can help you identify how hard and expensive a piece of code will be to maintain.
 Code Climate is one we use frequently.

 In development, this process of automated checking is referred to as ‘linting’.
 It’s about getting rid of the excess, assuring you’re meeting coding standards, avoiding any unsafe practices, and reducing any security issues.
 With the right tools, you can lint as you go, therefore saving time and reducing the likelihood of errors later down the line.